Penticton Regional Airport

 Penticton Regional Airport (IATA: YYF, ICAO: CYYF), also known as Penticton Airport, is a regional airport located 1.8 NM southwest of Penticton, British Columbia, a city in the Okanagan region of Canada.
 It is owned and operated by Transport Canada, serving the South Okanagan, Similkameen and West Kootenay areas.
 Initial examination for the airport's construction began in 1937.
-The proposed locations were owned by the Penticton Indian Band at that time, but expropriated in 1949.
+The proposed locations were owned by the Penticton Indian Band at that time, but expropriated in 1939.

 Temporary public use of the Penticton Regional Airport was approved in 1945, and in 1956, it was given a permanent airport license.
 It has a 6000 by 148 ft runway aligned 16–34, and served approximately 80,000 passengers in 2011.
 The airport has a restaurant, car rentals, weather office, Canada Customs, forestry air tanker base, helicopter base, and administrative buildings.
 It has seen two accidents and incidents throughout its history.

-The airport has six scheduled flights per week to the Vancouver International Airport, provided by Pacific Coastal Airlines.
-There is also a daily flight to the Calgary International Airport and seasonal flights to the Edmonton International Airport, both provided by WestJet Encore.
-Penticton Regional Airport terminal underwent an expansion in 2016 to add more departure seating.
+The airport has scheduled flights to Vancouver International Airport and Calgary International Airport, provided by Pacific Coastal Airlines and WestJet Encore.
+Penticton Regional Airport terminal underwent an expansion in 2016 to add more departure seating and a further upgrade in 2019 — 2021.
 Car parking is available at the airport.